szelingtan/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-Here’s the full set of non-functional requirements with your original ones plus the additional ones I provided:

----

-### **Non-Functional Requirements**

 1. **Cross-Platform Compatibility**
     - Should work on any mainstream OS (Windows, macOS, Linux) as long as it has Java 17 or above installed.